Salesforce Tower: Architecture

 The Salesforce Tower consists of a glass and steel curtain wall, surrounding a structural steel frame, which surrounds a reinforced concrete core.
 The building is enclosed in a lattice consisting of white aluminum fins and perforated sunshades, which reach out as much as two feet beyond the glass skin.
 The tower's silhouette is smoothly tapering off toward the top.

-In 2017, Pelli stated that the aim had been something "very tall, very big, but still polite and appropriate."
+Salesforce Tower is 61 stories tall, and covers 1400000 sqft of floorspace.
+The building's top 150 feet above the 61st floor have been described as "largely ornamental".

+The 61st floor is known as the Ohana Floor and serves as an observation deck and lounge for Salesforce employees and guests.
+It is made available for use by nonprofits on evenings and weekends.
+In 2019, the company opened public tours of the Ohana Floor once every month.

+Companies involved with the project include glass manufacturer Guardian Industries, plumbing manufacturer Kohler Co., elevator manufacturer Schindler Group, engineering consultant Morrison Hershfield, and structural engineering firm Magnusson Klemencic Associates.

 The footprint of Salesforce Tower rests on land fill near San Francisco's original waterfront, an area prone to soil liquefaction during earthquakes.
 To account for this seismic risk, the tower uses a design that is modeled to withstand the strongest earthquakes expected in the region.
 Its foundation includes 42 piles driven down nearly 300 ft to bedrock and a 14 ft thick foundation mat.

-The Transbay Transit Center is located directly adjacent to the building, and is connected to the park level by a bridge on the 5th floor.
+The Salesforce Transit Center is located directly adjacent to the building, and is connected to the park level by a bridge on the 5th floor.